 “We created the Keystone for Men project because we saw that many men had health issues related to their lifestyle.
 And we experienced that the combination of exercise, fellowship and positive input can help vulnerable men to break out of unhealthy coping cycles,” says Program Manager Tim Nall.

 The effect of Keystone is visible in the groups: Men, who were once strangers, form into bands of brothers in spite of socio-religious or other differences that once kept them apart.
 They open up about their fears and goals, and take the fellowship to a deeper level by holding each other accountable to improve and overcome.
 Keystone’s motto is “Stronger Together”.

-Physical activity and supportive relationships with others are keystone habits.
-They have a multiplying effect of positive behaviors in other areas of one’s life, most often immediately experienced by the families of these men.
+Keystone’s physical activities and supportive relationships also have a multiplying effect of positive behaviors in other areas of life, most often immediately experienced by the families of these men.

 Operation Mercy partners with local community centers to provide the space for a Keystone group to meet.
 The group consists of 15-25 men and for three months they meet twice a week for 90 minutes.